ninjaz5736/MMM-PublicTransportHafas/README.md

   Verkehrsmittel: Bus, Tram
 ```

 By default, the module uses the `db` profile of the `hafas-client`.
-In some cases it can be advantageous to use a different profile - e.g. the default profile often does not provide platform information about stops from local transport companies.
+In some cases it can be advantageous to use a different profile - e.g. the default profile often does not provide platform information from local transport companies.
 [Here](https://github.com/public-transport/hafas-client/blob/master/p/readme.md) you can find the name of all supported interfaces.
 Just add the name as a parameter to the command.
 Like 'sbb' for the profile of Swiss Railways.

 ```bash
 node ./convenience/query_stations.js sbb